wizrd00/NodeProbe/assets/doc.md

 The library implements a *Logging* module has called *logman*.
 This module uses `mmap()` to map the logfile.
 Therefore, the logfile is also a ring-buffer so when the logger reaches to end of the logfile, it goes back at begining of the file and oldest log replaced by newest logs.

+The logs are fixed-size structures, so the logfile contains the logs in binary and its not human-readable.
+Therefore, to read the logs in human-readable format I've written a Python script in path : [`tools/logshow.py`](https://github.com/wizrd00/NodeProbe/blob/main/tools/logshow.py)

+An important thing is that, the library is Thread-Safe to prevent simultanceous writes on the *fd*.

 #### How to use it?
 It's actually simple, you initiate the module by calling `logman_create_context(fd, count)` and use predefind macros, here is an example :